 The food is presented in a mostly non-recyclable plastic tray that has a plastic lid.
 This is then placed inside a chemically treated, water-resistant box alongside others to form a plastic-wrapped multipack.

 All of this goes into your garbage at home.
-If you truly want to reduce your waste at home, and around the world then stop buying frozen.
+If you truly want to reduce your waste at home and worldwide, stop buying frozen.

-Just like frozen foods, processed foods are not only bad for your health but are bad for the environment.
+Like frozen foods, processed foods are bad for your health and are bad for the environment.
 It is far better to make your own stews, casseroles, soups, yogurts, and ice-creams then freeze or chill them.

-I guarantee that your health will improve, your waste will reduce and your shopping bill will be smaller.
+I guarantee that your health will improve, waste will reduce, and your shopping bill will be smaller.